ray-project/ray/doc/source/serve/architecture.md

 - HTTP Proxy: There is one HTTP proxy actor on the head node (the location and number of proxies is configurable via the `location` field of `http_options`: {ref}`core-apis`).
 This actor runs a [Uvicorn](https://www.uvicorn.org/) HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
-- Worker Replica: Worker replicas are actors that actually execute the code in response to a request.
+- Worker Replicas: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
 Each replica processes individual requests from the HTTP proxy (these may be batched by the replica using `@serve.batch`, see the [batching](serve-batching) docs).